arnhemcr/lscerts/README.md

 2. change into the release directory with `cd lscerts-1.0.0`
 3. compile the program with `go build`
-4. run the program on a list of test URLs with `./lscerts testURLs` expecting various errors followed by a list of valid certificates in the order they will expire
+4. run the program on a list of test URLs with `./lscerts testURLs` expecting a variety of errors followed by a list of certificates in the order they will expire
 5. (optional) install the program with `go install`